-As at 31 December 2021 and as at 31 December 2020 the Company did not possess any finance lease agreements as a lessor.
+As at 31 December 2022 and as at 31 December 2021 the Company did not possess any finance lease agreements as a lessor.

-19. Investment expenditures incurred and future commitments resulting from signed investment contracts ures 31 December 2020:
+19. Investment expenditures incurred and future commitments resulting from signed investment contracts

-The Company realized in the year 2021 investments in total value of CZK 9 381 thousand CZK 57 067 thousand in 2020).
-The major investment realized in 2021 was purchase of truck and semi-trailer.
+The Company realized in the year 2022 investments in total value of CZK 61 043 thousand (CZK 9 381 thousand in 2021).
+The major investments realized in 2022 were purchases of trucks and semi-trailers for petrochemical transport and renewal of fleet for fuel transport.

-As at 31 December 2021 the Company had no capital commitments for CZK 0 thousand).
+As at 31 December 2022 the Company had no capital commitments for capital expenditures (31 December 2021: CZK 0 thousand).